haiku/website/content/blog/jjpx/2018-09-05_haiku_monthly_activity_report_august_2018.md

 PulkoMandy fixed a bug in MediaKit where online radio streams would only play for a few seconds and then stop.
 You can now enjoy infinite music on Haiku.

-phuodoin fixed a bug where the system became unresponsive when a textsearch is used in a big search.
+phoudoin fixed a bug where the system became unresponsive when a textsearch is used in a big search.

 jackburton fixed a 4 years old KDL that ocurred whenever ifconfig was used to remove an interface.